-This article is the first in a series of educational articles that will describe some of the advanced concepts implemented in Option Samurai option scanner.
-In this article we will focus on the Expected Value.
+This article is part of a series of educational articles that describe some of the advanced concepts implemented in Option Samurai’s option scanner.
+In this article, we will focus on the Expected Value.
 We aggregated more information on our tutorial page.

 What is Expected Value

-Expected value is a statistic measure that tries to predict the value of the strategy, assuming you could have executed it many times at different dates but with the same prices/distances etc. It is calculated by summing the payout at expiration multiplied by the probability of that payout.
+Expected value is a statistical measure that tries to predict the strategy’s value, assuming you could have executed it many times at different dates but with the same prices/distances, etc. It is calculated by summing the payout at expiration multiplied by the probability of that payout.

-The expected value is derived from: Stock price, option prices, Implied volatility, time to expiration, distance of strikes from last price, dividends and risk-free rate.
-Usually you are aiming to have the highest expected value possible, as it indicates a statistical edge.
+The expected value is derived from: Stock price, option prices, Implied volatility, time to expiration, the distance of strikes from the last price, dividends, and risk-free rate.
+Usually, you aim to have the highest expected value possible, as it indicates a statistical edge.

 Example: Expected Value of put spread

-We can divide the spread to 3 ranges:
+We can divide the spread into 3 ranges:

 - Maximum profit range (where the price is greater than A) – Range 1 in the example